 The Xbox One competes against the PlayStation 4 and is famous for its Kinect 2.0 sensor.
 This sensor features a wide-angle time-of-flight camera and a 1080p camera.
 It can process 2GB of data per second in order to map its environment.
 The Kinect 2.0 sensor is able to track up to 6 people simultaneously.
 So active gaming with the whole family is possible.

 There's a huge range of different types of video games.
 While some of them are available for nearly every platform, others can just be played on one type of gaming console.
 Here are some video games for your whole family:

 Racing games are perfect for a rainy Sunday at home.
 The game Ridge Racer is a wholesome, skill-based racing game.
 While driving on colorful and visually stunning race tracks, the player cannot attack other competitors.
 Ridge Racer is available for Nintendo 3DS.

 Jump and Run games are perfect for playing with the family.
-Rayman is a very famous games series.
+Rayman is a very famous game series, and it's available on many different platforms.
 During the game, you have to manage different levels which deliver much fun.
-Rayman is available for many different platforms.

 If you are looking for more detailed information about video games, check out Common Sense Media.
 They have lots of information about different types of video games and their appropriateness for certain children.
 But don’t forget in any case to check the age recommendation because there are some games e.g. Dragon Age that sound interesting for children but are made only for people of at least 18 years.